 We love cabbage in meals like these purple cabbage recipes, but it’s also great roasted like this air fryer roasted cabbage.

-You will love this Purple Cabbage Slaw
+You will love this cabbage slaw

 When it comes to coleslaw there are several ways to dress the slaw.
 There are many different vinegar based and mayonnaise based versions.